penuts7644/HadoopPhotonImaging/README.md

 ### Future idea's ###

-* A tiff file writer that writes the output image as tiff to the hdfs instead of png.
+* A TIFF file writer that writes the output image as TIFF to the hdfs instead of png.
 * Looking into a image processing interface's like [HIPI](http://hipi.cs.virginia.edu), which could greatly improve efficiency of storing the image files on the HDFS as well as the creation of the splits/readers.
-Does not read tiff files though.
+Does not read TIFF files though.